transportkollektiv/digitransit-setup/src/installation/step-by-step.rst

         const setCurrentConfig = (name) => {
           ALL_CONFIGS = [WALTTI_CONFIG, HSL_CONFIG, FINLAND_CONFIG, ULM_CONFIG].reduce((acc, nxt) => {

+    If you use multiple OSM extracts, merge them with tools like `osmium merge <https://gis.stackexchange.com/questions/242704/merging-osm-pbf-files>`__ first.

     Add your OSM extract to the osm config near the end of the file:

     ::